n-xiao/mable/README.md

 # Mable
 > [!IMPORTANT]
-> Mable is still in an unreleased state and is only suitable for use by developers.
+> Mable is still in an unreleased state, and is only suitable for use by developers.
 >

 ## About